-I’m so glad diaper bags have evolved over the years!
-I remember the lack of choice available when I was looking for mine… um, just a couple of years ago 😉 There were not many designs to choose from and the designs were so naffy and babified, and I didn’t want babified.
+I’m so glad the diaper bag has evolved over the years!
+I remember the lack of choice available when I was looking for mine… um, just a couple of years ago 😉 There were not many designs to choose from and the designs were so babified, and I didn’t want babified.
 I’m so glad companies like Momi Bags came about to solve this problem, and save us from diaper bags devoid of any style forever.

-If you’re a first-time diaper bag buyer, or the one you bought for your first child is so suckey that you’ve decided to give it away (to a needy charity or baby haven, I hope) here is my practical list of things to look for when buying a diaper bag.
+If you’re a first-time diaper bag buyer, or the one you bought for your first child is so suckey that you’ve decided to give it away, here is my practical list of things to look for when buying a diaper bag.

 1. You need to be able to wipe it clean or throw the whole thing in the washing machine.
 I know these new beautiful fabrics with their little windmills, proteas and Afrikaans sayings are all the trend, but if you can’t wipe it off, your once beautiful fabric is just going to be a breeding ground for bacteria munching on stains of formula and poop, oh, and butternut – that stuff gets everywhere.